 Hollingbourne is a small village situated about 5 miles from Maidstone, nestling on the southward slope of the North Downs.
 The North Down National Trail and Pilgrim's way passes through the village.
-Hollingbourne Hill is a famous measuring point that both the Royal Greenwich and Observatory and Paris Observatory.
+Hollingbourne Hill is a famous measuring point used by both the Royal Greenwich Observatory and Paris Observatory.

 We would like to thank "Rainham Rail Enthusiast" for allowing us to link his video of the station.

 Walks Around Hollingbourne

 There are a number of beautiful walks around the Hollingbourne area that take you through beautiful countryside.
 Discover the history along the North Dane Way, including Eythorne Mill and the ghosts of Eythorne Manor, featuring Catherine Howard, one of Henry the Eight's many wives.
 You will find two circular walks recommended by the North Downs Way National Trail.

 If you would like a longer walk the Hollingbourne to Aylesford route may be what you are just looking for.
 This route takes you past Kit's Coty House and links our Medway Valley Line and Kent Downs Line.

 Walks of the Dirty Habit, No1.
 The Habit Small Circular Stroll: 3 miles

 Walks of the Dirty Habit, No2.
 Coombe Wood: 3.5 miles

 Walks of the Dirty Habit, No3.
 Through the Habit Hills: 4 miles